Last updated on .

 Monument to Joaquín de Cayzedo y Cuero

-In the center of the plaza is a monument to Joaquín de Cayzedo y Cuero.
-It was made by French sculptor Charles Raoul Verlet (1857-1923), who started work in 1912, and it was inaugurated on January 26, 1913.
-The pedestal was made by Pascual Bergaglio, an Italian living in Cali.
+In the center of the plaza stands a monument to Joaquín de Cayzedo y Cuero.
+It was created by French sculptor Charles Raoul Verlet (1857–1923), who began work in 1912, and it was inaugurated on January 26, 1913.
+The pedestal was crafted by Pascual Bergaglio, an Italian living in Cali.

 Monument to Joaquín de Cayzedo y Cuero in Cali, Colombia